rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 Because Cargo doesn't know much about the sysroot binaries, it must be very conservative when deciding whether or not they can be used.
 For example, Cargo may assume they are built with only default features enabled but it can't know what those are.
 If features are explicitly requested, or the default features are disabled (by all dependent packages) then the binaries are ineligible for the build plan being resolved.
-Cargo likewise will have to be conservative with other metadata, Packages in the mock binaries registry are not built by Cargo, since they are prebuilt, and when they serve as (transitive) dependencies, Cargo passes them in with `--extern` and their sysroot location.
+Cargo likewise will have to be conservative with other metadata.
+Packages in the mock binaries registry are not built by Cargo, since they are prebuilt, and when they serve as (transitive) dependencies, Cargo passes them in with `--extern` and their sysroot location.
 This is different from other deps, whose binaries are placed in Cargo's output directory, and sysroot deps today, where `--extern` isn't used as all.
-Since `--extern` is used even in the sysroot binary case, rustc can and will pass `--no-resolve-sysroot` to rustc in all cases.
+Since `--extern` is used even in the sysroot binary case, cargo can and will pass `--no-resolve-sysroot` to rustc in all cases.

 ## Rustbuild improvements

 As advertised in the motivation section, with this RFC, rustbuild can use a single workspace to build the standard library and all executables.

-One complication with the RFC is that that no sysroot binaries or source associated with the bootstrap compiler (or previous stage) are never used; one needs to bypass the compiler source registry and sysroot binary mock registry.
+One complication with the RFC is that that no sysroot binaries or source associated with the bootstrap compiler (or previous stage) are ever used; one needs to bypass the compiler source registry and sysroot binary mock registry.
 To accomplish this, rustbuild's workspace will need to use `[replace]` to redirect all stdlib deps to use the workspace's packages.

 All binaries for a specific phase can be built with a single `cargo build` (barring special requirements for individual libraries).